voxeet/comms-sdk-dotnet/docs/documentation/unity/visualscripting/nodes.md

 | **Spatial Audio Style** | Input | Spatial Audio Style | The [spatial audio style](xref:DolbyIO.Comms.SpatialAudioStyle) that defines how the spatial location should be communicated between the SDK and the Dolby.io platform.
 By default, the parameter is set to `shared` indicating the client application just reports its own position within the virtual world.|

 ---
-### Demo
+### Demo Conference

-The Demo conference node allows connecting to a conference that has several bots injecting audio.
+The Demo Conference node allows connecting to a conference that has several bots injecting audio.
 This makes it easier for testing the connection during the prototyping phase.
 <div style="text-align:left">
     <img style="padding:25px 0" src="~/images/nodes/demo.png" width="200px">
 </div>